gazmull/eros-bot/leveling-system.md

 # Leveling System

-Enjoy your stay in the server for gaining EXPs and titles by participating in LS-featured commands, and communicating with fellow server members!
+With Leveling System (or LS in short), enjoy your stay in the server for gaining EXPs and titles by participating in LS-featured commands, and communicating with fellow server members!

 ## Current LS-featured Commands